EdgeLake/edgelake.github.io/docs/southbound/telegraf.md

 ## Configure EdgeLake

-EdgeLake requires a mapping policy for data coming in via REST POST or the message broker.
+EdgeLake requires a mapping policy for data coming in via REST POST or data published on the EdgeLake node (as a message broker).
 The mapping policy transforms the JSON readings to the EdgeLake target structure.
-For _Telegraf_, EdgeLake allows mapping in a generic format where users do not need to know the associated columns being generated.
+For _Telegraf_, EdgeLake provides a generic mapping option without the need to consider the individual attributes generated.

 The following steps can be executed using <a href="https://github.com/EdgeLake/deployment-scripts/blob/main/demo-scripts/telegraf.al" target="_blank">telegraf.al</a>
-script, which exists as part of the deployment scripts by default.
+script, which exists in the deployment scripts by default.

 <ol start="0">
 <li>If using message client to accept data, make sure EdgeLake's Message Broker is running